 This workshop is designed for writers who are working on stories based on historical fact or personal/family history.
 We often get excited about turning a nugget from reality into a fictional project, but it can be daunting to balance research with the creative act of composing scenes and dialogue.
 What should that balance look like?
 How can a writer sound credible but creative?
 Which facts should stay, and which should go?
 We’ll look at examples from other writers, establish our own goals (as everyone’s will look different depending on the project), and workshop drafts with these personal goals in mind.

-December 15, 2018: YOU’RE THE EXPERT OF YOURSELF: Writing The Personal Essay – a free workshop for Teens in Nashville, through SLANT
+Winter 2018: You’re the Expert of Yourself: Writing The Personal Essay – a free workshop for Teens in Nashville, through SLANT

 Everyone has a story to tell, and the good news is, there are lots of possibilities for how you can tell your story through a personal essay.
 In this workshop we’ll talk about creative ways to structure an essay, the pros and cons of linear and fragmented styles, and useful habits for writing beyond the workshop.

 SLANT workshops are intended for high school students.
 We meet in StudioNPL on the third floor of the Nashville Public Library.
-This is a free event open to students from any area, but workshop seating is limited, so please click to RSVP.
-If you sign up for an event and find that you are unable to attend, please let us know as soon as possible so that someone else has the opportunity to participate.
-Contact email@example.com with questions.
+This is a free event open to students from any area.

 Fall 2018: Foundations of Creative Nonfiction